Vera Zvonareva snatches the place of the thirty-second finals from Marie Bouzkova

 The statistics show that Zvonareva managed to break the serve 5 times to her opponent, obtained 63% of the first service, committed 7 double faults, managing to win 58% of the service points.
 As for the Czech, she managed to break her opponent’s serve 3 times, obtained a 69% effectiveness, committed a double fault and managed to win 54% of the service points.

-Now we just have to wait for the final thirty-second of the competition, which will conclude with the confrontation between the Russian and the Polish tennis player Iga Swiatek, number 9 and seeded number 7.
+Now we just have to wait for the thirty-second at the end of the competition, which will conclude with the confrontation between the Russian and the Polish tennis player Iga Swiatek, number 9 and seeded number 7.

 The celebration of the tournament London (Wimbledon Singles Fem.) occurs between June 21 and July 11 on outdoor grass.
 A total of 238 players participate in the championship and the final phase is made up of a total of 128 among those who qualify directly, those who have managed to win in the previous rounds of the tournament and those invited.